simc/crimson/README.md

 <p align="center">Fast, efficient and easy-to-use JSON parser and serializer for Dart.<br>Crimson does not verify your JSON!</p>

-> 🚧 **Crimson is still in early development and is not ready for production use. <br> Only parsing is supported for now** 🚧
+> 🚧 **Crimson is still in early development and is not ready for production use.** 🚧

 ## Features